railwayapp/docs/src/docs/reference/private-networking.md

 ## Communicating with services

-To communicate with a service, you must bind to a IPv6 port.
+To communicate with a service, you must bind to a IPv6 port and use the internal DNS name of the service.
 On most web frameworks, you can do this via `::` and specifying the port(s) you want to bind to.

-To communicate with a service, you must use the internal DNS name of the service.

 ### Internal DNS